replaysMike/Binner/README.md

 * Export your data to CSV / Excel if you need
 * Proprietary file-based database (or use providers for other formats such as SQL Server)
 * No web server installation required, uses standalone Kestrel service API
-* Based on .Net Core - runs on Windows and Unix
+* Based on .Net - runs on Windows, Unix and embedded devices like Raspberry PI
 * Simple web-based UI
 * Barcoding support
 * Label printing